dmsc/fastbasic/compiler/USAGE.md

   **WARNING**: You should always verify that the minimized version compiles to the same as the original version, as the parser does not examine the full code when minimizing and it could write invalid code.
-Also, the minimizer does nor remove extra parenthesis or joins data statements, you should manually do those transformations before.
+Also, the minimizer does not remove extra parenthesis or join data statements.
+You should manually do those transformations beforehand.

 - **-h**
   Shows available compiler options.

 - **-C**:*linker-file.cfg*
-  Use a different linker configuration file than the default.
+  Use a different linker configuration file.
+The default ia `fastbasic.cfg`.

 - **-S**:*address*
   Sets the start address of the compiled binary.
 The default value is `$2000`,